Home » Treatments/Research » VPPRN Patient-Powered Research » VPPRN Community Dashboard

 Learn More

-At the January 2025 check-in, patients with granulomatosis with polyangiitis (GPA) reported similar levels of fatigue, vasculitis symptoms, and pain compared to other Network members.
-However, fewer patients with GPA reported experiencing flares, and a higher percentage indicated their vasculitis was in remission.
+At the July 2025 check-in, patients with granulomatosis with polyangiitis (GPA) reported less flares and similar rates/scores of fatigue, vasculitis symptoms, and pain compared to other Network members.
+Notably, a higher percentage of patients with GPA indicated their vasculitis was in remission.

 Learn More

 Compared to patients with other types of vasculitis, those with IgA vasculitis (Henoch-Schönlein) reported similar levels of fatigue, pain, and vasculitis symptoms.
-However, a greater percentage of patients with IgA vasculitis reported experiencing flares and active disease at the January 2025 check-in.
+However, a larger percentage of patients with IgA vasculitis reported experiencing flares and active disease at the July 2025 check-in.

 Learn More